 The importance of technology is always a part of the District's philosophy and planning.
-During fiscal year 2016, the District continued upgrading the Classroom For the Future laptops with less expensive Google Chromebooks.
-We used unexpected Title I-A dollars to increase the technology used in the primary grades and added a writing software package to all elementary grade levels.
-We are also starting to replace our more expensive smart board/projector combinations with smart TVs and Surface tablets creating a mobile learning experience for the teachers allowing them to move throughout the classroom rather than staying stationary at the front of the class.
+The District continues to replace our more expensive laptop and smart board/projector combinations that were mostly purchased with grant monies years ago with Chromebooks, tablets and smart TVs creating a mobile learning experience for the teachers allowing them to move throughout the classroom rather than staying stationary at the front of the class.
+The District continues to upgrade the classroom technology in general and the overall network infrastructure to allow for more utilization of technology in the classroom.